-

 The elevation model in the modelspace is shown along with the associated depression map and an active watershed tool.

-Note for uploaded modelspaces, elevation data in a mesh is rasterized upon import and the analyses are computed on this rasterized model.
+Note that for modelspaces created from uploaded data, meshes are rasterized upon import and the analyses are computed on this rasterized model.